pingcap/docs-cn/dev/reference/tools/data-migration/features/manually-handling-sharding-ddl-locks.md

     }
     ```

-4. Due to the application demand, the `DM-worker-2` data in `MySQL-2` is no longer needed to be synchronized to the downstream TiDB, and `DM-worker-2` is made offline.
+4. Due to the application demand, the `DM-worker-2` data in `MySQL-2` is no longer needed to be replicated to the downstream TiDB, and `DM-worker-2` is made offline.
 5. The lock whose ID is ``` test-`shard_db`.`shard_table` ``` on `DM-master` cannot receive the DDL information of `DM-worker-2`.

     - The returned result `unsynced` by `show-ddl-locks` has always included the information of `DM-worker-2` (`127.0.0.1:8263`).